Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • Firmware updates have been reported to take a long time.

-Our Opinion on Rubrik’s Backup for Microsoft 365
+My personal opinion on Rubrik’s Backup for Microsoft 365

 Rubrik is a good data center backup solution for mid-size to large enterprises looking to protect their Microsoft 365 data.
 The program allows businesses to back up the entire database infrastructure and is vendor-agnostic – so it’s more of a comprehensive and scalable solution, not mainly focused on M365 backups.